Namkyeong/namkyeong.github.io/_pages/about.md

 My research topics of interest include, but are not limited to, the following:
 - Graph Neural Networks (GNNs) for scientific discovery
-- Large Language Models (LMMs) for scientific discovery
+- Large Language Models (LLMs) for scientific discovery
 - Multi-modal Learning for scientific discovery